Guided ice climbing in Ontario

 Based in Thunder Bay, Outdoor Skills and Thrills offers fully outfitted and guided ice climbing excursions at sites across Northwestern Ontario, including Orient Bay, Kama Bay, Dorion, Red Rock and Nipigon.
 Founder Aric Fishman is certified by the Professional Climbing Guides Institute.

-You don’t need to have any ice climbing experience to join their Beginners’ Ice Climbing Adventure.
+You don’t need any ice climbing experience to join their Beginners’ Ice Climbing Adventure.
 Other guided trips are more challenging and focus on more advanced techniques for experienced climbers.
 Most outings are between six and eight hours long.

 Location: Thunder Bay